jamescharters/fdj-wagering-feed-consumer/README.md

 ### Limitations

 - In-memory data storage, therefore everything is lost on app restart
+- Customer data, once obtained, is cached for application lifetime and therefore oblivious to changes at the source of truth (e.g. a name update for a customer)
 - Only works as a single instance (multiple instances would each have their own separate data, leading to potentially inconsistent responses basded on which server answers the client query)
 - API returns HTTP 503 once the feed completes (dis/gracefully), which might not be ideal depending on actual real world requirements
-- Web socket reconnection retries forever with a 10 second delay (there is no backoff or circuit breaker logic for this)
-- No auth, rate limiting, or caching (see TODOs/DEVNOTE remarks in the code)
+- No auth, rate limiting, or HTTP request caching (see TODOs/DEVNOTE remarks in the code).
+These, among other things, would require consideration for real-world usage

 ### Potential Extensions

 - Persistent storage such as Redis so data survives restarts and permit shared state for horizontal scaling (eg. Redis as backing store)
+- More intelligent caching of customer data, i.e. awareness of expiration or sliding window
-- Health check endpoints for container orchestration
+- Internal health check endpoints for more robust container orchestration
-- Metrics/tracing
+- Metrics/tracing (Azure AppInsights, Prometheus etc)
 - Rate limiting middleware
 - Auth (JWT, client API keys, or some other form)
-- Use Polly library or similar for retry policies with exponential backoff
-- Actual customer name lookup from a database or other appropriate source
 - Secrets management for sensitive config
+- ... others I am sure!